ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 ![ROS-Industrial Roadmap](pics/RoadmappingGraphic_small.jpg)

-The events shown have direct impact on the application areas and will result in development within many of the capabilities areas.
+The events shown in the above graphic have direct impact on the application areas and will result in development within many of the capabilities areas.
 The red connector lines represent concurrent development activities between projects and the capabilities.
 The blue lines represent dependencies between technologies and their application.

 ### 5. Identify Alternatives and Gaps
 The summaries above provide a high level overview of the needs and potential technology solutions.
 In reality, each application will have detailed requirements that need to be mapped against features and performance of various tools within the ROS-Industrial community.
 This section attempts to define more specifically some of those needs.

-#### Path Planning
+#### 5.1 Path Planning

 The path planning subtopic is a cross-cutting and high priority need for the ROS-Industrial community.
 Although the broader ROS community continues to focus significant efforts in this area, many of the problems that are of interest to researchers and "field" roboticists involve operation in highly unstructured domains.
 These environments are characterized by clutter, uncertainty, and lack of _a priori_ knowledge.
 Most industrial applications are afforded more structure such as conveyors, fixturing, and static workcells.
 Thus, industrial users expect higher performance as measured by cycle time, reliability, and determinism, at the expense of ability to accomodate greater uncertainty in the environment.